EdWeek Market Brief Virtual Forum

 Today’s Context

-Featuring versatile sessions presented by award-winning journalists and editors of EdWeek Market Brief, packed with valuable insights on where district budgets are heading, how to support K-12 customer needs, and districts’ evolving views of technology, including next-generation technologies such as generative A.I.
+Featuring versatile sessions presented by award-winning journalists and editors of EdWeek Market Brief, packed with valuable insights on where K-12 district budgets are heading and how best to support districts as they struggle with reopening.

 Wednesday